 - Click the drop-down arrow to browse for your file.

 - Select the desired file.

 - Click OK.
 The text or image will now be a hyperlink to the file you selected.

 The completed hyperlink to a file

-Sometimes, you might want to to format objects, such as shapes, text boxes, or pictures as hyperlinks.
+Sometimes you might want to to format objects—including shapes, text boxes, and pictures—as hyperlinks.
 This is especially helpful if you want the object to act like a button.
 To do this, simply right-click the desired object and select Hyperlink from the menu that appears.
 Click the object during the presentation to open the hyperlink.